RLKANG/TicTacToe/README.md

 * Take a side square (Easy, Medium & Hard)
 * Take any square (Medium)

-Note that if Challenge mode is on (which means the Computer will go first) the Computer will probably attempt to make forks more than if Challenge mode is on.
+Note that if Challenge mode is on (which means the Computer will go first) the Computer will probably attempt to make forks more than if Challenge mode is off.